-4.10 Income taxes
+4.5 Income taxes

 Income tax represents the sum of current and deferred tax.
-Income tax relating to items recognised outside profit or loss, either in other comprehensive income or directly in equity.
+Income tax relating to items recognised outside profit or loss is recognised outside profit or loss, either in other comprehensive income or directly in equity.

 Current tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities, based on tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period, taking into consideration interpretations and practices prevailing in the countries in which the company operates.